Allen-Tildesley/examples/GUIDE.md

 Although not perfect at the ends of the range, the agreement is not bad;
 once more, the difference in cutoff correction should be borne in mind.

-* The comparisons are perhaps not the best, since Mossa et al (2002) used a different value &epsilon;=5.276 kJ/mol which, with their cutoff term, gives a well depth 4.985 kJ/mol.
+Note that Mossa et al (2002) used a different value &epsilon;=5.276 kJ/mol which, with their cutoff term, gives a well depth 4.985 kJ/mol.
-Maybe better to compare with another paper, or modify the potential to compare more precisely with this one??
-* Interestingly, in the book, it seems we never offer an example of a polyatomic molecular dynamics program, for either linear or nonlinear molecules.
-It is tempting to write examples of both, but I cannot give this a high priority.

 ## DPD program
 For the `dpd` example, we recommend generating an initial configuration